 Going forward, advisories can avoid the pitfalls.

-Keeping costs down is a good idea.
+Keeping back-office costs down is a good idea.
 Mentioning something so basic sounds a bit ridiculous, too.

-But if cost-cutting comes at the expense of something that provides long-term benefits, then it’s worth reconsidering.
+But if cost-cutting comes at the expense of a solution that provides long-term benefits, then it’s time to reconsider.

 Some organizations look at purchases and expenses in pure dollar signs.
 They see low-cost technology satisfying financial concerns, but what they miss are the hidden costs: